Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Method

 \section{Method}

 In this section, we begin with an overview of CLIP and its dense inference pipeline.
-We then present SC-CLIP, our approach aimed to enhance CLIP's representation.
-First, we identify and mitigate the impact of anomaly tokens.
-Next, we utilize the mid-level features with spatial consistency to adaptively aggregate the deep features, while simultaneously enhancing attention correlation.
-Besides, we explore effective multi-level feature fusion to enrich details.
+We then present SC-CLIP, our training-free approach designed to enhance CLIP's dense representation.
+We address anomaly tokens from two perspectives.
+First, we directly identify these tokens and replace them based on local context.
+Next, to mitigate their influence on normal tokens, we leverage mid-level features with stronger spatial consistency to guide the adaptive aggregation of deep features and enhance the attention correlation.
+Furthermore, we propose a two-pass strategy to effectively integrate multi-level features and enrich spatial details.